Matías Porcari

 Matías Sebastián Porcari (born April 12, 1986) is an Argentine football midfielder playing for 9 de Julio de Río Tercero.

 Career

 Beginning

-Born in Laguna Larga, Córdoba Province, Argentina, Porcari had an astonishing beginning.
+Born in Laguna Larga, Córdoba Province, Argentina, Porcari had an great beginning.
 He debuted for the seniors of Belgrano de Cordoba in 2003 and by 2004 he was their established number 10.
-He got to be considered one of the greatest talents of Córdoba Province.
+He ended up being one of the talents of Córdoba Province.
 He joined the club when he was 13.
 After debuting for the seniors, coach Marcelo Bonetto was so impressed that said that Belgrano was Porcari plus 10 more players.

 Move to Uruguay

 By the own words of Porcari, he left Belgrano at his best age because of some personal problems.
 After a season on loan at CAI, he decided to accept a move abroad to Uruguay and signed with Fénix.
 With Porcari as playmaker, Fenix managed to become champions of the Uruguayan Segunda División for 2008–09.
 This immediately called the attention of Uruguayan Primera División side Danubio which brought Porcari on loan for the 2009–10 season where he played along Álvaro Recoba.
 However, with Fénix already playing top-level, they brought back Porcari to their squad and he played with Fénix in Uruguayan top-league seasons 2010–11 and first half of 2011–12.
 At that time many European clubs had already noticed Porcari, and the fact that he hold Italian passport, thus could play as EU player, also helped.